antonvice/RAGonOBsidian/readme.md

 ## Usage
 Once the app is running, open the chat interface and start typing your messages.
 The app will interact with your Obsidian docs based on the commands and queries you provide.

+## To DO
+1. add pdf upload to store in obsidian as extra info

 ## Features
 - Streamlit UI for interacting with Obsidian docs